MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 Due to the size of the dataset, you will see that memory was regularly freed up by deleting variables that were no longer needed after each transformation step.
 If I had not done this, my computer would have quickly run out of memory.

 ## Neural Network Models
+<a name="neural-network-models"></a>
 **Neural Networks Code:** [Click Here!](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Turbofan%20Engine%20Prognostics%20Project/one_d_conv_models.ipynb)

 The first step in assembling the hybrid models involves building one-dimensional convolutional neural networks.
 While these neural networks train, the first convolutional blocks learn low-level features.
-You can then seperate these blocks from the larger models and use their outputs as feature extractors for traditional machine learning models such as CatBoost.
+You can then separate these blocks from the larger models and use their outputs as feature extractors for traditional machine learning models such as CatBoost.
 While I was at it, I decided to take the opportunity to optimize the models for the two prediction tasks.
 They do not perform as well as the finished hybrid models, but they showed promise and established a solid baseline of scores for my hybrid models to compare against.

 I used a data generator to feed the models batches of 30-second windows so I could set custom epoch sizes.
 With a dataset so large, using the whole dataset as a single epoch would likely mean learning convergence would occur mid-epoch, so I lowered the epoch size to check against the validation set more often.
 Both neural networks shared a similar structure which I found performed the best: